coq-community/topology/README.md

-This library develops some basic set theory.
+This Coq library develops some basic set theory.
 The main purpose the author had in writing it was as support for the Topology library.

 ## Meta